fixate/angular-social-links/README.md

 angular.module('myApp', ['socialLinks']);
 ```

-Angular social links will automatically use the absolute URL of the current page.
+Angular social links will automatically use the absolute URL of the current page:

 ```html
 <a social-twitter>share on twitter</a>